blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    IPython.embed()

-Admittedly this highlights the lack of any Python debugging support built into Blender, but its still a handy thing to know.
+Admittedly, this highlights the lack of any Python debugging support built into Blender, but it's still a handy thing to know.

 Advanced